analogcode/Swift-Radio-Pro/README.md

 ##Setup

 The "SwiftRadio-Settings.swift" file contains some project settings to get you started.
 Please enter your own LastFM Key.
-Watch this [Getting started video](https://youtu.be/LFvBU0odV4A) to get up and running quickly.
+Watch this [Getting Started Video](https://youtu.be/m7jiajCHFvc) to get up & running quickly.

 ##Integration

-Includes full Xcode Project that will jumpstart development.
+Includes full Xcode Project to jumpstart development.

 ##Stations